 To give you a general idea of how long it takes to get to this step, I’ll share my timeline.
 I applied on February 9th, got my inscrita number and then they changed it to registrada, then admitida on February 24th.
-Going from registrada to admitida was simultaneous so hopefully it’ll be the same way for you.
+Going from registrada to admitida was simultaneous so hopefully, it’ll go the same way for you.

 STEP THREE: Adjudicada

-So, after waiting patiently -or not so much!- for your regional placement, an email like the screen shot of the above will arrive to your Inbox with the long awaited for answer: where you will live in Spain!
+So, after waiting patiently -or not so much!- for your regional placement, an email like the screenshot above will arrive to your Inbox with the long-awaited answer: where you will live in Spain!

-Since 2016, the government only gives you 3 BUSINESS DAYS (días naturales) to accept your placement so ignore what’s in my email from 2014.
-As you can see, my first year, I received my regional placement on May 16th, 2014.
+Since 2016, the government has only given you 3 CONSECUTIVE DAYS (días naturales) to accept your regional auxiliar placement so ignore what’s in my email from 2014.
+As you can see, in my first year, I received my regional placement on May 16th, 2014.
 Two to three months is about the normal wait time to receive a placement in regions other than Madrid.
 It could take more or less time, depending upon your inscrita number.

 If you decide to reject the placement or miss the acceptance period, your application online will say rejected or rechazada.
 If you wanted to accept your placement but didn’t get the chance to, I’ve known people who email the Ministry and are able to convince them to give them a second chance to accept their placement.
 So, if you find yourself in that sticky situation, email them!

-As a rule of thumb: add the Profex email address to your contacts to avoid finding an important email in your Spam folder.
-(Or just check your email frantically every few hours every day like I did back in the day, haha.)
+Just in case: add the Profex email address to your contacts to avoid finding an important email in your Spam folder.
+(Or just refresh your Inbox frantically every few hours every day as I did back in the day, haha.)

 STEP FOUR: Carta de Nombramiento